 - Worked as a Primary Therapist, Program Director, Field Director, and Field Guide

 - Intern therapist, Utah State Prison – working with male substance users

 - Combat Veteran – Operation Iraqi Freedom

-I am the father of 3 daughters ranging from 4 months to 9 years.
+I am the father of three daughters and one son.
 My favorite thing to do is spend time with my kids and my wonderful wife.
 We love to go sledding and ice skating in the winter, and hiking and swimming in the summer.
 I love using my hands and creative energy to make things.
 I’ve made wooden spoons, willow baskets, drums, and bows and arrows, but I also like to do home renovation projects like laying tile, painting and doing electrical work.
 My wife and I enjoy brainstorming about work-related topics; it genuinely is a favorite past time of ours.
 I used to be an avid rock and ice climber, but I eventually discovered the meaning of middle age once we were married and had children.
 My future goals are to begin running Tough Mudders and get my kids into climbing and mountain biking.